darrenburgess/launch-school-front-end/notes/front_end_notes.md

 * media queries
     - media queries limit the scope of a style sheet by specifying the conditions that would activate the selectors in the style sheet
+    - media queries provide a media type and then 0 or more expressions that check the state of a media feature
+    - types include things like `screen` and `print`
+    - media features are most typically expressions related to the width of the screen or page
+    - can be added using the link tag as in: `<link rel="stylesheet" media="(max-width: 600px)"`
     - available expressions that are evaluated to determine if a style sheet applies
         - width
         - height